Eat a Balanced Diet for Mental Health

 - Take daily vitamins if you have not been eating a balanced diet.

-- Add extra fiber to your diet, and drink juices, particularly prune juice, if you get constipated easily or are taking a medicine that causes constipation.
+- Add extra fiber to your diet by choosing whole-grain breads and cereals that have at least 2 grams of fiber in each serving and by eating cooked dry beans and legumes.
+Drink plenty of water, if you get constipated easily or are taking a medicine that causes constipation.

 Some medicines may require you to change your diet.
 Talk with your doctor or pharmacist about whether you may need to make changes.